parkhyey/run-flask-forever/README.md

-## How to run Flask script persistantly
+## How to run Flask script persistently
 #### # To run gunicorn:
 ```
 #Install virtual environment and